TokenBrice/blog/content/posts/2021/luchadores-nft.md

 ## 🐒 My involvement

-I discovered the Luchadores in March, I minted about 80 of them and I followed the project quite passively at the beginning.
+I discovered the Luchadores in May, I minted about 80 of them and I followed the project quite passively at the beginning.
 In June, when the craze started to be more palpable, I got more actively involved, first as a moderator for the French community and then as an administrator of the Discord server.

 I see my involvement in the project as an opportunity to educate about the technical dimensions of NFTs.
 I didn't choose this project at random: I think that the SVG onchain approach used by the Luchadores is among the most credible, despite the graphical compromise (-> pixel style).